almanilsson/sharing-code-the-right-way/sharing-code-the-right-way.md

 If your code has no licence, it’s not legally reusable, even if it is accessible.

 **How to solve it:**
 Add a `LICENSE` file to your repository.
-Use a permissive licence such as the MIT Licence (SciLifeLab’s standard) by either selecting **“Add file → Choose a license template”** on GitHub or copying the official licence text from its website and pasting it into your `LICENSE` file.
+Use a permissive licence such as the MIT Licence (SciLifeLab’s standard) by either selecting **“Add file → Choose a license template”** on GitHub or copying the official licence legal text from its website and pasting it into your `LICENSE` file.

-If your repo includes other materials like text or figures, add a separate licence for those, for example, *CC BY 4.0*.
+If your repo includes other materials like text or figures, add a separate licence for those, for example, *CC BY 4.0* (4.0 is not available through GitHub so you need to copy and paste the legal text from [CC BY 4.0 legal text](https://creativecommons.org/licenses/by/4.0/legalcode.txt) into your LICENCE file).
+Name your code license LICENCE-CODE and your content licence LICENCE-CONTENT.
 If you mix different types (code, data, text), list each licence clearly in your `README` and specify what applies to what.

 [State of example repository after implementing this change](http://github.com/almanilsson/ook-translator-v0/tree/383408cfc6771354948fe869f777a3122cee9f80)